Where to start

 What happens next?

-Once your application has been placed and you have paid your fee, we will:
+Once your application has been placed and you have paid your holding deposit, we will:

 - Cancel any advertising for the letting